Colossus (character)

-Colossus (Piotr "Peter" Nikolayevich Rasputin; Пётр Николаевич Распутин) is a character appearing in American comic books published by Marvel Comics.
+Colossus (Piotr Nikolayevich "Peter" Rasputin; Пётр Николаевич Распутин) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Len Wein and artist Dave Cockrum, he first appeared in Giant-Size X-Men #1 (May 1975).

 A Russian mutant, he is a member of the X-Men.
 Colossus is able to transform himself into a metallic form, making him the physically strongest of the team.
 He is portrayed as quiet, honest, and virtuous.
 He has had a fairly consistent presence in X-Men-related comic books since his debut.
 A talented artist, he only reluctantly agrees to use his powers in combat, feeling it is his responsibility to use his abilities for the betterment of human- and mutant-kind.

-Wizard ranked Colossus at 184 on the "Top 200 Comic Book Characters of All Time".
-In 2006, IGN placed Colossus in the 10th spot of their list of "The Top 25 X-Men".
-In 2013, ComicsAlliance ranked Colossus as No. 22 on their list of the "50 Sexiest Male Characters in Comics".

 In film, Donald MacKinnon made a cameo appearance as Colossus in X-Men (2000) before Daniel Cudmore took over for X2 (2003), X-Men: The Last Stand (2006), and X-Men: Days of Future Past (2014) while Stefan Kapičić voiced a separate iteration of Colossus in Deadpool (2016), Deadpool 2 (2018) and the Marvel Cinematic Universe film Deadpool & Wolverine (2024).